DrMSAbdullahi/PBMC_RNASeqHCC_PH_Analysis/README.md

 ## Introduction

 This project is designed to complement the codebase used in our research paper.
-In the paper, we employed topological data analysis, specifically the persistent homology method, to identify crucial pathways associated with hepatocellular carcinoma using peripheral blood mononuclear cell (PBMC) samples.
+In the paper, we employed topological data analysis, specifically the persistent homology method, to identify key pathways for early detection of hepatocellular carcinoma (HCC) from peripheral blood mononuclear cell (PBMC) samples.

 ## Datasets